kateburnettisaacs/ModernStats_Python_kb/_episodes/03-data_transformation.md

 many libraries can sometimes complicate and slow down your programs - so we only import what we need for each program.
 There are a couple common Python libraries to load (and work with data).

 The first library we will present is called [pandas](https://pandas.pydata.org/docs/index.html) The pandas package is a common package for data analysis in Python, particularly for relational data.
-To tell Python that we'd like to start using NumPy, we need to [import](../learners/reference.md#import) it:
+To tell Python that we'd like to start using pandas, we need to [import](../learners/reference.md#import) it:

 ```python
 import pandas